 - The group must agree to operate in a professional manner and to avoid activities that would bring disrepute or otherwise harm NORML and its reform efforts.
-This includes the sale or distribution of cannabis, cannabis products, “CBD” products, and cannabis seeds (other than sterile hemp seeds).
+This includes the sale or distribution of cannabis, cannabis products, CBD products, hemp products containing cannabinoids, and cannabis seeds other than sterile hemp seeds.

-- Guidelines for NORML affiliate chapters in states that have legalized the sale and/or use of cannabis.
+- Guidelines for NORML Chapters in states that have legalized the sale and/or use of cannabis.

-- No entity distributing cannabis, whether a cooperative, a collective, a nonprofit, a for-profit, or any other entity, may serve as a NORML affiliate chapter, nor may the NORML name be used by any entity distributing cannabis.
+- No entity distributing cannabis or cannabinoid products, whether a cooperative, a collective, a nonprofit, a for-profit, or any other entity, may serve as a NORML Chapter, nor may the NORML name be used by any entity distributing cannabis or cannabinoid products.

-- A majority of the board of directors of any NORML affiliate chapter must be composed of individuals who are not principals, board members or employees of any entity distributing cannabis.
+- A majority of the board of directors of any NORML Chapter must be composed of individuals who are not principals, board members or employees of any entity distributing cannabis or cannabinoid products.

-- NORML affiliate chapters must establish and maintain an address separate from any entity distributing cannabis.
-NORML affiliate chapters may conduct meetings at the location of an entity that distributes cannabis, only if the entity is not conducting business during NORML affiliate chapter functions.
-Any entity providing meeting space for a NORML affiliate chapter shall close one hour prior to the NORML affiliate chapter meeting or function and shall remain closed for one hour after the meeting or event has ended.
+- NORML Chapters must establish and maintain an address separate from any entity distributing cannabis or cannabinoid products.
+NORML Chapters may conduct meetings at the location of an entity that distributes cannabis or cannabinoid products, only if the entity is not conducting business during NORML Chapter functions.
+Any entity providing meeting space for a NORML Chapter shall close one hour prior to the NORML Chapter meeting or function and shall remain closed for one hour after the meeting or event has ended.

-- Every NORML affiliate chapter is required to make an annual donation to NORML.
+- Every NORML Chapter is required to make an annual donation to NORML.